Tesla comes under growing pressure after customer complaint

-SHANGHAI (REUTERS) - Tesla came under increased pressure in China on Wednesday (April 21) from regulators and state media after Monday's (April 19) protest by a disgruntled customer at the Shanghai car show went viral and forced the electric carmaker into a rare apology.
+SHANGHAI • Tesla came under increased pressure in China on Wednesday from regulators and state media after Monday's protest by a disgruntled customer at the Shanghai auto show went viral and forced the electric car maker into a rare apology.

 The customer had clambered on top of a Tesla car in protest over the company's handling of her complaints about malfunctioning brakes, triggering a social media storm, with regulators and state media also weighing in.